Doxuno

 No owner may transfer, sell, pledge, or otherwise dispose of any ownership interest without the prior written approval of the Board of Managers/Directors.

-These restrictions are imposed pursuant to DGCL §202 (or the analogous provisions of the applicable state corporate or LLC statute) and shall be noted conspicuously on any certificate, instrument, or ledger entry evidencing the Ownership Interest, as required to bind subsequent transferees with notice.
-Any purported transfer in violation of this Section shall be null and void ab initio.
+These restrictions are imposed pursuant to Cal.
+Corp.
+Code §§204(b), 418 (certificate notation) and shall be noted conspicuously on any certificate, instrument, or ledger entry evidencing the Ownership Interest, as required to bind transferees.
+Any purported transfer in violation of this Section is null and void ab initio.

 TAG-ALONG AND DRAG-ALONG RIGHTS

-Tag-Along Rights: If any Owner receives and intends to accept a bona fide offer from a third party to purchase all or a portion of such Owner's Ownership Interest, the Remaining Owner(s) shall have the right (but not the obligation) to participate in such sale on the same terms and conditions, pro rata based on their respective ownership percentages.
+Tag-Along Rights: If any Owner receives and intends to accept a bona fide third-party offer for all or part of their Ownership Interest, the Remaining Owner(s) may participate in the sale on the same terms, pro rata by ownership percentage.

-Drag-Along Rights: If Owners holding a majority (more than 50%) of the total Ownership Interests approve a sale of the Company or all of its assets to a third party, the remaining Owner(s) shall be required to participate in such sale on the same terms and conditions.
+Drag-Along Rights: If Owners holding more than fifty percent (50%) of the total Ownership Interests approve a sale of the Company or all of its assets to a third party, the remaining Owner(s) shall participate on the same terms and conditions.

 NON-COMPETE